tnewnum/readMeGenerator/newREADME.md

-# Entertainment Wishlist
+# Prework Study Guide Webpage

 No License at this time

 ## 📘 Description

-As a Gaming and Comic Fan I want to see the top rated games and comics so that I am able to build a wishlist for the games and comics I want to purchase in the future.
+This is my first ever coding project.
+I am coming into this with zero background knowledge with hopes of making a career change.
+This project laid the fondation work for HTML, CSS, and JavaScript.

 ## 📑 Table of Contents